 Under the MIP, each participant has threshold, target, and maximum potential cash bonus payouts, which the Compensation Committee establishes at the beginning of each fiscal year.
 The Compensation Committee bases the potential payments on each participant's job responsibilities and position within our organization.
 The potential payouts are stated as a percentage of base salary.
 In establishing the targets, the Committee gives significant consideration to our prior year's performance.
-Satisfactory individual performance is a condition to payment, and, at the end of each fiscal year, the Committee can, at its discretion, increase or decrease an individual's payout under the MIP.
+Satisfactory individual performance is a condition to payment, and, at the end of each fiscal year, the Committee can, at its discretion, adjust an individual's payout under the MIP based on such individual's performance.